Coordinating Our Response

 Asymptomatic patients typically have lower viral loads than symptomatic patients, which means they are more likely to be closer to the threshold of detection for PCR tests.
 Because of this, retesting of the same sample is not generally recommended.
 Similarly, subsequent testing with a negative result may mean there was viral clearance, but this does not change the interpretation of a previous positive result, isolation recommendations for the case, or quarantine recommendations for close contacts.
 Because of this, additional testing is not recommended following a positive PCR result.

-- NEW: Standing Order and Procedural Guidance for Licensed Long-Term Care Facilities utilizing a Vermont Department of Health Standing Order for Performing Antigen or PCR testing for COVID-19
+- Standing Order and Procedural Guidance for Licensed Long-Term Care Facilities utilizing a Vermont Department of Health Standing Order for Performing Antigen or PCR testing for COVID-19

 - Instructions for Collection and Packaging of Specimens for Novel Coronavirus (COVID-19)